Can govt confirm no Chinese soldier has entered India, asks Rahul Gandhi

-Amid a border standoff with China, Congress leader Rahul Gandhi on Wednesday asked the government to make it clear whether or not Chinese soldiers have entered India.
-Defence Minister Rajnath Singh had on Tuesday said that a "sizeable number" of Chinese troops have moved into eastern Ladakh and India too has taken all necessary steps to deal with the situation.
+Amid a border standoff with China, Congress leader Rahul Gandhi on Wednesday asked the government to confirm whether Chinese soldiers have entered India.
+Defence Minister Rajnath Singh had on Tuesday said that a "sizeable number" of Chinese troops have moved into eastern Ladakh and India has taken all necessary steps to deal with the situation.

-Rahul Gandhi on Wednesday took to Twitter to ask, "Can GOI (Government of India) please confirm that no Chinese soldiers have entered India (sic)."
-He also shared a report about India and China holding a top-level military meet on June 6 in a bid to resolve the troop's standoff in eastern Ladakh.
-Gandhi asked the government to come clean on the border standoff with China and tell the country what exactly is happening "as its silence is fuelling speculation and uncertainty".
+Gandhi on Wednesday took to Twitter to ask, "Can GOI (Government of India) please confirm that no Chinese soldiers have entered India?"
+He also shared a report which said India and China will hold a top-level military meeting on June 6 in a bid to resolve the standoff in eastern Ladakh.
+Earlier on May 29, Gandhi had asked the government to come clean on the border standoff with China and tell the country what exactly is happening.

 The government has been maintaining that talks at military and diplomatic levels are on to resolve the row.